-In accordance with Government Auditing Standards, we have also issued our report dated March 2, 2012, on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated October 10, 2012, on our consideration of the District's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grants and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards and important for assessing the results of our audit.

-Our audit was conducted for the purpose of forming an opinion on the fund type and account group financial statements within the combined financial statements.
-The combining fund statements and schedules and other schedules as listed in the table of contents under other supplementary information are presented for purposes of additional analysis.
-This other supplementary information has been subjected to the auditing procedures applied in the audit of the fund type and account group financial statements within the combined financial statements and, in our opinion, is fairly stated in all material respects in relation to the combined financial statements taken as a whole on the regulatory basis of accounting described in Note 1.
+Our audit was performed for the purpose of forming an opinion on the combined financial statements - regulatory basis which collectively comprise the District's combined financial statements - regulatory basis.
+The combining fund statements schedules and other schedules are presented for purposes of additional analysis and are not a required part of the combined financial statements - regulatory basis.
+The combining fund statements schedules and other schedules have been subjected to the auditing procedures applied in the audit of the combined financial statements - regulatory basis and, in our opinion, are fairly stated, in all material respects, in relation to the combined financial statements - regulatory basis taken as a whole.